PurpleKingdomGames/indigo-website/indigodocs/information/key-concepts.md

 >Scala is an impure functional programming language, so you are not restricted to writing games that obey these notions of purity and referential transparency, but you should start there.

-## Inputs are immutable and predicatable
+## Inputs are immutable and predictable

 It will come as no surprise to Scala functional programmers, but all of the inputs to the run function above are immutable.
 You can access them and read from them but you can't change them.
 This eliminates a whole class of errors around race conditions during frame evaluation.